 - Newer models of washing machines, and most detergents, can effectively clean clothes in cold water.

 - Use an outdoor barbeque grill instead of the oven during warm months.

 - Turn your water heater thermostat down to 120 degrees.

 - Try solar power.
-The panels pay for themselves in ten to fifteen years and have an operating life of 25 years or more, and can include regulatory and financial incentives depending on the region.
+The panels pay for themselves in 10 – 15 years and have an operating life of 25 years or more.
+They may also include regulatory and financial incentives, depending on the region.

 Reduce and Reuse